A study of path measures based on second-order Hamilton--Jacobi equations and their applications in stochastic thermodynamics: The setting and the main result

 In this section, we consider the family of transition probability measures $\{\nu^\e_x: x\in\R^d, \e>0\}$ on $\mathcal{C}^{d,T}$ defined in~\eqref{mu-tilde}, where the reference measures $\{\mu^\e_x: x\in\R^d, \e>0\}$ are the shifted scaled Wiener measures in \eqref{Wiener-scaling-shift}, and the potential \(\Phi^\e\) is explicitly given by~\eqref{phi}.

 Under this measure structure, we establish a clear correspondence between probability measures $\nu^\e_x$ and SDEs.
-Specifically, for the stochastic Langevin equation, we show that if the drift term satisfies a nonlinear heat equation, then the distribution of solutions to the SDE in path space coincides exactly with the specified path measure \(\nu_x^\e\).
-Furthermore, we demonstrate that for certain stochastic gradient systems, this correspondence between measures and SDE solutions holds if and only if the potential energy associated with the gradient system satisfies an appropriate second-order HJ equation.
+Specifically, for overdamped Langevin equations (SDEs with additive noise), we show that if the drift term satisfies a nonlinear heat equation, then the distribution of solutions to the SDE in path space coincides exactly with the specified path measure \(\nu_x^\e\).
+Furthermore, we demonstrate that for certain stochastic gradient systems, this correspondence between measures and SDE solutions holds if and only if the potential associated with the stochastic gradient system satisfies an appropriate second-order HJ equation.
 Finally, we extend this correspondence result to the setting of time-reversed stochastic differential equations, thereby establishing a broader theoretical framework connecting path measures, stochastic systems, and nonlinear PDEs.
+Recall the shorthand notation $\omega_x^\e := x+\sqrt{\e} \omega$ in \eqref{scaling-shift-abbr}.

 \begin{lem} Let Assumptions \ref{asmp-Phi-1} and \ref{asmp-Phi-cost} hold.
 Fix $\e>0$ and $x\in\R^d$.
 Let $X^\e_x$, $B$, $(\Omega, \mathcal F, \mathbf P, \{\mathcal F_t\}_{t\in[0,T]})$ be a weak solution of the following functional SDE